YoussF/notes/Kubernetes/Kubernetes.md

 - **Workload scenarios (CI/CD and more)** We can use k8s for the build servers
 - **Learn how to leverage deployment options** Canary test, AB or blue-green testing
 - **Help DevOps resource and solve problems**

-## Kubernetes Objects
-- **POD** The POD is the smallest object in K8s.
-It consists of 1 or more containers.
-- **Services** You can label your PODs and create a Service in K8s that will work as an internal load balancer between your PODs.
-Instead of pointing to the POD directly, you point to the service.
-- **Replication Controllers** Now that we have our PODs behind a Service, it’s time for us to handle scaling PODs.
-We will use Replication Controllers for that.
-- **Deployments** Another way of handling scaling PODs is via the Deployment Object.
-This is a special kind of object.
-Using this type of replication, you also have rolling updates of the POD container versions out-of-the-box.
-This is what we will use for our own application below.
-Every time the application code changes, a new version of your application container will be built, and then we are going to update our Deployment manifest with the new version and tell K8s to apply the changes.
-- **StatefulSets** StatefulSet is the workload API object used to manage stateful applications.
-Manages the deployment and scaling of a set of Pods, and provides guarantees about the ordering and uniqueness of these Pods.
-Like a Deployment, a StatefulSet manages Pods that are based on an identical container spec.
-Unlike a Deployment, a StatefulSet maintains a sticky identity for each of their Pods.
-These pods are created from the same spec, but are not interchangeable: each has a persistent identifier that it maintains across any rescheduling.
-- **Volumes** On-disk files in a Container are ephemeral, which presents some problems for non-trivial applications when running in Containers.
-First, when a Container crashes, kubelet will restart it, but the files will be lost - the Container starts with a clean state.
-Second, when running Containers together in a Pod it is often necessary to share files between those Containers.
-The Kubernetes Volume abstraction solves both of these problems.
-- **PersistentVolume** A PersistentVolume (PV) is a piece of storage in the cluster that has been provisioned by an administrator or dynamically provisioned using Storage Classes.
-It is a resource in the cluster just like a node is a cluster resource.
-PVs are volume plugins like Volumes, but have a lifecycle independent of any individual Pod that uses the PV.
-This API object captures the details of the implementation of the storage, be that NFS, iSCSI, or a cloud-provider-specific storage system.
-- **PersistentVolumeClaim** A PersistentVolumeClaim (PVC) is a request for storage by a user.
-It is similar to a Pod.
-Pods consume node resources and PVCs consume PV resources.
-Pods can request specific levels of resources (CPU and Memory).
-Claims can request specific size and access modes (e.g., they can be mounted once read/write or many times read-only).
-While PersistentVolumeClaims allow a user to consume abstract storage resources, it is common that users need PersistentVolumes with varying properties, such as performance, for different problems.
-Cluster administrators need to be able to offer a variety of PersistentVolumes that differ in more ways than just size and access modes, without exposing users to the details of how those volumes are implemented.
-For these needs, there is the StorageClass resource

 ## Some Kubectl commands
 ```bash